CSCfi/csc-user-guide/docs/computing/ncu.md

 ## Usage

 The *ncu* profiling and debugging tool collects and views profiling data from the command-line.
+It is a low level CUDA kernel profiling tool.
 It enables the collection of a timeline of CUDA-related activities on both CPU and GPU, including kernel execution, memory transfers, memory set and CUDA API calls and events or metrics for CUDA kernels.
 Profiling results are displayed in the console after the profiling data is